The sea.

 So the underwater conditions are different and localized.
 Which can also be the case as far as the weather is concerned.
 Local winds and tidal patterns can vary within a day or mile.

 This makes sure that besides the time from November to mid April, divers will not have to bear nasty wind or cold outside water.
 It also has an effect on the underwater conditions.
-Water temperatures vary from 16 to boiling 27 C in recreational depths
+Water temperatures vary from 16 to boiling 27 C in recreational depths.

 Thermoclines are generally lower as spring turns to summer.
 5mm wet suits are excessively used compared to others in the warmest half of the year and dry suits are reserved for winter holiday diving.
 September, the sea is at its warmest, down to 30 meters and more.